Tulip Care Guide: Essential Growing Tips & Tricks

 Watering and Humidity

-Water tulips moderately, ensuring the soil is moist but not waterlogged.
-Overwatering can lead to bulb rot.
-During dry spells, provide additional water, but reduce watering once the flowers bloom.
-Tulips do not require high humidity and can tolerate a range of moisture levels in the air.
+Water tulips moderately, ensuring the soil is consistently moist but not waterlogged.
+During dry periods, provide additional water, but reduce watering once the flowers bloom.
+Tulips can tolerate a range of humidity levels and do not require high humidity to thrive.

 tulip-care-growing-tips_1